Refining Generative Process with Discriminator Guidance in Score-based Diffusion Models

-with $t$ being a continuum of the diffusion index in $[0,T]$, and $g_{t}$ to be a volatility coefficient.
-With this continuous perspective, the discrete diffusion process in Eq. \eqref{eq:discrete_forward_sde} \cite{ho2020denoising} becomes a discretized process of Eq. \eqref{eq:forward_sde}.
-In this paper, we describe our model with a continuous viewpoint mainly for the notational simplicity.
-We emphasize that the suggested technique is applicable both in discrete and continuous settings.
+with $t$ now being a continuum of the diffusion index in $[0,T]$, and $\mathbf{f}(\mathbf{x}_{t},t)$ and $g(t)$ being the drift and the volatility coefficients, respectively.
+We describe our model under the continuous-time framework mainly for notational simplicity.
+Our model is applicable to both discrete- and continuous-time settings.